craftablescience/fgptool/README.md

 Optional arguments:
   -h, --help  shows help message and exits
   -m, --mode  The active mode.
-Can be EXTRACT, CRACK, DUMP, or TEST. [nargs=0..1]
+Can be EXTRACT, CRACK, META, DUMP, or TEST. [nargs=0..1]
               [default: "CRACK"]
 ```